-Any stored message can be selected to be crawled across the screen.
-Only one message can be crawled at a time.
+Any stored messages can be selected to be crawled across the screen.

 All crawls are repeated in an endless loop.

 When a queue is stopped with Queue End, the crawl will stop as well.
 It will not get any additional characters and those already on screen will continue moving to the left until they are off screen.